saulius/has_token_on/README.md

 # Testing

-Tested on Mac OS X with Ruby 1.9.2 p180.
+Tested on Mac OS X with Ruby 1.9.2.
+Should work on Ruby 1.8.7+.

 * Enter gem directory
 * Execute